NicolasFlamel1/MWC-Pay/example/README.md

 # MWC Pay Example

 This example is a very simple web 1.0 PHP shopping site that demonstrates how to interface with the MWC Pay API to accept MimbleWimble Coin payments.
+A live version of this example is available [here](https://mwcwallet.com/mwc_pay_example).

 ### Nginx Instructions
 The following commands can be ran from inside this directory to run this example locally as `http://mwcpayexample.local` if you're using Nginx as a web server.